 Learning Hub

-Are you micromanaging your kids?
-When you get to feeling anxious in your parenting, it’s so easy to grasp at the things you think you can control.
-Maybe your child isn’t making the best choices and you’re scared of what will happen, but your micromanagement response pushes your child further away.
+Do you have this little suspicion that you’ve fallen into micromanaging your family?
+Truthfully, if you’re parenting with a lot of anxiety, chances are you have.
+It happens so naturally!
+When you’re worried, it’s easy to grasp at the things you can control.
+Maybe your child isn’t making the best choices, and you’re scared of what will happen.
+So you begin to control and to nag.
+Unfortunately, your micromanagement response pushes your child further away.
 It’s such an easy trap to fall into!

-Anxiety and control are partners in crime in parenting.
-Parental anxiety and micromanagement rob you of joy, contentment and peace.
+You don’t want to be a micromanaging parent, but anxiety and control often run together in parenting.
+Sadly, parenting with anxiety and micromanagement can rob you of joy, contentment, and peace.
 They rob your kids of encouragement and independence.
-In my own parenting, and as I’ve coached countless parents, I’ve noticed the spiraling impact of parental anxiety and control.
+In my parenting, and in coaching countless parents, I’ve noticed the spiraling impact of parenting with anxiety.
+The good news?
+You can stop parenting in this way.
+Read on for 5 steps to equip you to focus on the truth about your child while building wisdom and independence.

 Will my kids choose good friends?
 Will they do well academically?
 Will they make wise choices when I’m not around to guide them?
 It’s normal to consider questions like these.
 However, if you feel the answer is “no” to any of those reflective questions, anxiety can begin to rise.
 And that’s when so many of us will start micromanaging our kids.

-(Imagine how it would feel to have a boss at work notice a drop in your performance and then respond by anxiously reading your emails and checking every report!)
+(Imagine how it would feel to have a boss at work notice a drop in your performance and then respond by reading your every email and checking every one of your reports!)

 The more I parent from a place of anxiety, the more likely I am to project a negative future for my kids.
-That in turn makes it more likely they are going to begin living out that projection.
+That, in turn, makes it more likely they will begin living out that projection.

 As they live out my negative projections, I rationalize doing things for them that they ought to be responsible for themselves…